JT8D-17/XLua-Utils-for-X-Plane/README.md

 - Comments are denoted with a hash sign ("#") at the beginning of a line.
 - Dataref order may matter if the aircraft's systems logic dictates one.

-Example _"datarefs.cfg"_ files for some add-on aircraft are contained in _"xlua_utils/PersistenceDatabase"_.
+Example _"datarefs.cfg"_ files for some add-on aircraft can be found in _"xlua_utils/Config Files/Persistence"_.
 These may be used as a starting point or template.
 Contributions are welcome.

 #### 5.2.2 Caveats/Known Issues